 If you have already established your authentication methods for the Self-Service Password Reset (SSPR) feature, please navigate to the Reset WPI Password action to change your password.

-If you are unsure if you have configured authentication methods, navigate to the Define Authentication Methods action.
+If you are unsure if you have configured authentication methods, navigate to the Update and Define Verification Methods action.
 If authentication is not yet configured, you will be prompted to set it up.

 - Access to a non-WPI email account and a phone (mobile or office)